Keith Whitley: Musical career

-Whitley is known for his neotraditional brand of country popularized by hit artists such as George Strait and Randy Travis.

-In 1969 he performed in a musical contest in Ezel, Kentucky, with brother Dwight on five-string banjo.
+In 1969, he performed in a musical contest in Ezel, Kentucky, with brother Dwight on five-string banjo.
 Ricky Skaggs was also in the contest.
-Skaggs and Whitley hit it off right away and quickly befriended each other.
+Skaggs and Whitley instantly bonded and subsequently became close friends.

-Sixteen-year-old Whitley and 16-year-old Skaggs were discovered in Ft.
-Gay, West Virginia, by Ralph Stanley who was 45 minutes late for a show due to a flat tire.
+Whitley and Skaggs, both 16 years old, were discovered in Ft.
+Gay, West Virginia, by Ralph Stanley, who was 45 minutes late for a gig due to a flat tire.
 Stanley opened the door of the club and heard what he thought was the Stanley Brothers playing on a jukebox.
-However it was Whitley and Skaggs, who "sounded just like me and Carter in the early days".
-The two soon joined Ralph's band.
+However, it was Whitley and Skaggs, who "sounded just like me and Carter in the early days".
+The two soon joined Stanley's band.
 Whitley became lead singer for Stanley in 1974.
 Whitley also played with J.D.
-Crowe & the New South in the mid-1970s.
+Crowe and the New South in the mid-1970s.
 During this period, he established himself as one of the most versatile and talented lead singers in bluegrass.
 His singing was heavily influenced by Carter Stanley and Lefty Frizzell.
-He moved to Nashville in 1983 to pursue a country music career and soon signed a record deal with RCA Records.
+He moved to Nashville in 1983 to pursue a country music career, and soon signed a record deal with RCA Records.